Beginner's guide to motorcycle insurance

 Categorising your bike use allows insurers to provide you with the best premiums for your situation, and it’s essential to inform your insurer of any change to your circumstances (e.g. a change of job) as it may affect your premium.

 Voluntary and compulsory excess

-In the event of an accident or other issue that requires making a claim, you must pay the excess to be able to fulfil a successful claim.
+In the event of an accident or other issue that requires making a claim, you must pay the excess to be able to complete a successful claim.

 As well as a voluntary excess, your policy will also include a compulsory excess.
-This is set by the insurer and is combined with the voluntary excess to give you a total excess you’d need to pay out in the event of a claim.
+This is set by the insurer and is combined with the voluntary excess to give you a total excess you’d need to pay in the event of a claim.

 Other factors to consider

-For example, if you lock your bike up in a secure area like your personal garage or a private drive way, you’re more likely to see your premium turning out cheaper than those who park on the street.
+For example, if you lock your bike up in a secure area like your personal garage or a private driveway, you’re more likely to be quoted a cheaper bike insurance premium than those who park their bike on the street.

 Look at the security options you can get for your motorcycle.